The real cost of generative AI tokens in 2026: the full provider-by-provider comparison

 DeepSeek portability read

-The cache itself is provider-specific, but the overall stack is unusually portable because the API surface mirrors other major ecosystems.
-That is one of the few cases where provider compatibility is almost as valuable as provider price.
+The cache is provider-specific, but the overall stack is unusually portable because the API surface mirrors other major ecosystems.

 Qwen via Alibaba Cloud Model Studio